AzureAD/microsoft-authentication-cli/docs/usage.md

 * [WAM (Web Account Manager)](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-desktop-acquire-token-wam) (Windows only brokered authentication)
 * [Embedded Web View](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-net-web-browsers) (Windows Only)
 * [System Web Browser](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-net-web-browsers) (Used on OSX in-place of Embedded Web View)
-* [Device Code Flow](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Device-Code-Flow) (no GUI, terminal interface only).
+* [Device Code Flow](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Device-Code-Flow) (All platforms, terminal interface only).

 ## Requirements
 This CLI is a "pass-through" for using [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
 This means it does not provide any client ID (aka app registration) by default.
 You must register and configure your own app registration to authenticate with.